-This week, Australia’s fourth diplomatic mission opened in Surabaya.
+This week, Australia’s fourth diplomatic mission in Indonesia opened in Surabaya.
 As I go around the city and start to meet the many new friends of the Consulate General, I am asked why Australia chose Surabaya, or even East Java, when there are already Australian missions in Jakarta, Bali and Makassar.

 Surabaya is simply the natural choice for a focal point for Australian business and investment to find partners; as the second largest city in Indonesia and a commercial hub and port for the eastern provinces, it’s an expanding and vibrant melting pot of Indonesians from around the archipelago.

 Given Indonesia’s demographic dividend and forecasts for economic growth over the coming decades, it is more a question of why only now.
 Australian businesses discovered Surabaya years ago.
 East Java is already home to several Australian businesses with manufacturing and processing plants which are major employers such as Coca-Cola Amatil, Blue Scope Steel, Comweld Group, Nuplex and Caterlindo.
 Australian services companies Ramsay Health, ANZ Bank and the Commonwealth Bank have also capitalized on Surabaya’s thriving economy.

 The presence of Australian companies will enable the transfer of expertise and knowledge to the local workforce.
 Business and manufacturing best practices will also be introduced through day-to-day operations.

 And Surabaya knows Australia well.
 Kota Pahlawan is home to thousands of students attending public and private universities and schools with links to Australian institutions.
 Australians and Indonesians are moving between each other’s countries continuously, with eight sister schools between Surabaya and Western Australia, and Australian students studying in local universities through the New Colombo Plan.